darkrelics/eidolon-engine/documentation/schema.md

 **Schema Overview:**

-This schema supports the Eidolon Engine, providing structures for players, characters, rooms, items, and game messages.
-It facilitates:
+This schema supports the Eidolon Engine's unified backend infrastructure, providing shared data structures used by both MUD and Incremental game modes.
+All tables listed here are actively used by both game modes, with the GameMode field on characters preventing concurrent access.

-- Player management with associated characters and messages seen.
+The schema facilitates:

+- Unified player management across both game modes
-- Character progression with attributes, abilities, inventory, and location tracking.
+- Character progression with attributes, skills, inventory, and location tracking
+- Character safety through GameMode field (prevents simultaneous MUD/Incremental use)
-- Room definitions with descriptions, items, and exits to other rooms.
+- Room definitions with descriptions, items, and exits
-- Item management including stacking, containment, and usage mechanics.
+- Item management including stacking, containment, and usage mechanics
-- Archetype templates for character creation.
+- Archetype templates for character creation
-- Storage of messages of the day for player engagement.
+- Storage of messages of the day for player engagement

-By adhering to this schema, developers can ensure data consistency and ease of access across the application, while leveraging DynamoDB's capabilities for scalability and performance.
+By adhering to this schema, developers can ensure data consistency and ease of access across both game modes, while leveraging DynamoDB's capabilities for scalability and performance.

 ## Player Table